-Fiduciary Funds-are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations and/or other governmental units.
-The Fiduciary Funds of the District includes a Private Purpose Trust Fund and an Agency Fund.
+Fiduciary Funds-These funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations and/or other governmental units.
+Trust funds account for resources received and disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
+The fiduciary funds of the District include a Private Purpose Trust Fund and an Agency Fund.

-- Private-Purpose Trust Fund-This fund is used to account for assets held by the District for the benefit of external entities. - Agency Fund-This fund is used to account for assets held by the District as an agent for individuals, private organizations, various student groups and clubs, and/or other governmental units.
-Included within the Agency Fund are the extraclassroom activity funds of the District, which represents funds of the students of the District.
+- Private Purpose Trust Fund-The Private Purpose Trust Fund is used to account for assets held by the District for the benefit of external entities. - Agency Fund-The Agency Fund is used to account for assets held by the District as an agent for individuals, including current and former employees, private organizations, various student groups and clubs and/or other governmental units.
+Included within the Agency Fund are the extraclassroom activity funds of the District, which represent funds of the students of the District.
 The Board of Education exercises general oversight of these funds.